emilyriederer/website/content/post/duckdb-carolina/index.md

 -   County-level past election results from [MIT Election Lab via Harvard Dataverse](https://dataverse.harvard.edu/file.xhtml?fileId=6104822&version=10.0)
 -   Countless other data sources either from the US Census, public or internal campaign polls, organization-specific mobilizaton efforts, etc.

 Your mileage may vary based on your system RAM, but many run-of-the-mill consumer laptops might struggle to let R or python load all of this data into memory.
 Or, a SQL-focused analyst might yearn for a database to handle all these complex joins.
-So how can `DuckDb` assist?
+So how can `DuckDB` assist?

 ## DuckDB key features

-To explain, we'll first look at a brief demo of some of the most relevant features of `DuckDB`.
+To explain, we'll first level-set with a brief demo of some of the most relevant features of `DuckDB`.

 Suppose we have flat files of data, like a `sample.csv` (just many orders of magnitude larger!)